How To Do Single Arm Upright Row

-The single arm upright row is an upper body exercise that predominantly targets the anterior and lateral deltoids, which are responsible for adding width to your shoulders.
+The single-arm upright row is an upper-body exercise that predominantlyย targets the lateral deltoids (responsible for adding width to your shoulders).
+It is more shoulder-friendly than barbell upright rows.

-This exercise also challenges your trapezius (traps), a large muscle in the back that helps you shrug your shoulders, as well as the rhomboids, and even the rear delt.
+This exercise also challenges your trapezius (traps), a large muscle in the back that helps you shrug your shoulders, the rhomboids, and even the rear delt.

-One arm dumbbell upright row is the unilateral variation on the dumbbell upright.
-The single-arm dumbbell upright row is a popular movement for building stronger and bigger traps and shoulders.
+It is a unilateral variation on the dumbbell upright row and an effective movement for building stronger and bigger traps and shoulders.

 Muscle Worked During Single Arm Upright Row